Weiming-Hu/AnalogsEnsemble/README.md

 - [CAnEn](https://github.com/Weiming-Hu/AnalogsEnsemble/tree/master/CAnEn): This is the main library that is implemented in C++.
 It provides main functionality of the AnEn method;
 - [CAnalogsIO](https://github.com/Weiming-Hu/AnalogsEnsemble/tree/master/CAnalogsIO): This is the library for file I/O. Currently, it supports reading and writing [standard NetCDF](https://www.unidata.ucar.edu/software/netcdf/).
 - [RAnalogs](https://github.com/Weiming-Hu/AnalogsEnsemble/tree/master/RAnalogs): This is a R library which provides the interface for *CAnEn* functionality, in order to appeal researchers who are prefer R. This R package is called *RAnEn* which stands for *R Analogs Ensemble*.
-- [Analogs Generator](https://github.com/Weiming-Hu/AnalogsEnsemble/tree/master/app_analogsGenerator): This is an application for generating analogs.
+- [Analog Generator](https://github.com/Weiming-Hu/AnalogsEnsemble/tree/master/app_analogGenerator): This is an application for generating analogs.
 It is currently under-development.
-- Similarity Calculator: This is an application for computing the similarity metrics.
-It is currently under development.
+- [Analog Selector](https://github.com/Weiming-Hu/AnalogsEnsemble/tree/master/app_analogSelector): This is an application for selecting analogs based on the similarity matrices.
+It is currently under-development.
-- Analogs Evaluator: This is an application for evaluating the similarity metrics and selecting the analogs.
-It is currently under development.
+- [Similarity Calculator](https://github.com/Weiming-Hu/AnalogsEnsemble/tree/master/app_similarityCalculator): This is an application for calculating the similarity matrices.

 **This package has been developed and tested on Linux and MacOS and is not guaranteed on Windows.**